Longest courses in the world

 The former home of a Champions Tour event (The Regions Charity Classic from 2006-10), Ross Bridge is not only one of the longest golf courses in the world, but also a favorite of the 10 courses on the Robert Trent Jones Golf Trail.
 Most golfers never see the back tees on this wonderfully scenic parkland course, which features 10 holes that play along the banks of two man-made lakes connected by a waterfall dropping 80 feet between the ninth and 18th greens.
 The course, which can be played as short as 5,300 yards, is part of the Renaissance Birmingham Ross Bridge Golf Resort & Spa.

 Not only is the Dye Course at French Lick one of the longest golf courses in the world, but it's also one of the most difficult with its endless uneven lies, high grass and difficult greens and bunker.
 So you'll want to think twice about playing anywhere near the back tees.
 In fact, during the 2015 Senior PGA Championship, a dozen players failed to break 80, and they played the course at just over 7,000 yards.
-Still, it's one of the country's most breathtaking courses, and combined with the Ross Course, French Lick Resort makes for a great (albeit expensive) golf getaway.
+In 2024, it started hosting the Korn Ferry Tour's season finale.
+It's one of the country's most breathtaking courses, and combined with the Ross Course, French Lick Resort makes for a great golf getaway.

 Hailed as the toughest golf course in Utah, the Jack Nicklaus-designed Painted Valley Course is one of two courses at Promontory Golf Club (the other is the Dye Signature Course).
 With views of Park City's three major ski mountains, the front nine plays down and up a valley and starts with a 718-yard par 5, the longest hole on the course.
 The back is laid out more along meadows and features plenty more long holes, including the par-5 12th at 673 yards and the par-4 18th at 480 yards.